Politics of Valledupar: Requisites

 The population of Valledupar apt to vote must be Colombian, over the age allowed to vote which is over 18 year of age and a valid ID.
 The ID number must be registered for vote in the National Registry of the Civil State, the entity in Colombia that within its functions is to control the registry of voters and vote count during an election and also register their IDs in the municipality in which they live.
 The voter also must be capable of exercise freely its civil and political rights.
 Candidates also must comply with the rules established in the Constitution of Colombia and the regulations established by the National Electoral Council of Colombia.

 Political parties, movements and groups

 Valledupar has numerous political movements and groups associated with to the larger political parties of Colombia.
 Some of these local movements group ideas related to the major political parties and may adhere during an election, but most of the time these movements or group try not to be part of the officialism of a party.
-There have been two local groups based in Valledupar that have gained important regional or national political support, the now disbanded GOLPE Movement led by the Gneccos and Alterativa Liberal de Avanzada Social (ALAS) which joined forces with Team Colombia to create ALAS Equipo Colombia a major player in the national elections which is led by the Araújo family, mainly Álvaro Araújo Castro.
+There have been two local groups based in Valledupar that have gained important regional or national political support, the now disbanded GOLPE Movement led by the Gneccos and Alternative for Social Advance (ALAS) which joined forces with Team Colombia to create Somos Región Colombia (originally ALAS Equipo Colombia) a major player in the national elections which is led by the Araújo family, mainly Álvaro Araújo Castro.